 Looking beyond short-term fluctuations, he highlights structural challenges that are likely to influence markets through 2026 and beyond, including elevated government spending, social unrest tied to limited fiscal space and reallocation of trillions in money market assets.
 Mr. Campbell points to emerging markets local currencies and bonds as one of the few areas still offering compelling value, arguing that they provide both yield and diversification in an environment where valuations across most developed markets remain tight.

 Mr. Campbell joined DoubleLine in 2013.
-He is a Portfolio Manager for the DoubleLine Global Bond Strategy and is a permanent member of the Fixed Income Asset Allocation Committee.
-He covers Developed Markets, Central & Eastern Europe, Middle East and Africa (CEEMEA), and China.
+He oversees the firm’s Global Sovereign Debt team and serves as a Portfolio Manager of the DoubleLine Emerging Markets Local Currency and Global Bond strategies.
+He is a permanent member of the Fixed Income Asset Allocation Committee.
 Prior to DoubleLine, Mr. Campbell worked for Peridiem Global Investors as a Global Fixed Income Research Analyst and Portfolio Manager.
-Previous to that, he was with Nuveen Investment Management Company, first as a Quantitative Analyst in their Risk Management and Portfolio Construction Group, then as a Vice President in their Taxable Fixed Income Group.
+Prior to that, he was with Nuveen Investment Management Co., first as a Quantitative Analyst in the Risk Management and Portfolio Construction Group then as a Vice President in the Taxable Fixed Income Group.
 Mr. Campbell also worked at John Hancock Financial as an Investment Analyst.
-He holds a BS in Business Economics and International Business, as well as a BA in English, from Pennsylvania State University.
-Mr. Campbell holds an MA in Mathematics, with a focus on Mathematical Finance, from Boston University.
+He holds a B.S. in Business Economics and International Business, as well as a B.A. in English, from Pennsylvania State University.
+Mr. Campbell holds an M.A. in Mathematics, with a focus on Mathematical Finance, from Boston University.